mike-lischke/java2typescript/doc/configuration.md

 * **exclude** (array of string or regular expression, optional): if given then files matching any of the patterns are ignored and not converted.
 The exclusion matching runs after the inclusion matching, which means that a file which is in both lists will not be converted.

-* **output** (string, mandatory): specifies where generated files have to be written to.
+* **outputPath** (string, mandatory): specifies where generated files have to be written to.
 This path can be relative to the current path and gets the same folder structure as found in the package root path.

 * **sourceReplace** (map, optional): Specifies patterns for string replacements to be done in a Java file before it is parsed.